 14. Excessive patient load.

 15. Properly terminating care of a patient.

 16. Supervision, delegation of responsibilities and unlicensed practice.

 19. Agreeing to inappropriate demands by patient or family.

 VI.
 FRAUD AND DISHONESTY

-21. Fraudulent misrepresentations to patients, including excessive diagnostic procedures
+21. Fraudulent misrepresentations to patients, including excessive diagnostic procedures and excessive treatment.

 22. Insurance fraud.

 24. False documents for disability, competence, employment or hospital staff privileges.